Dhruv-2003/HashNodeBlogs/cl67eact403d0y6nvd3fnhtb5.md

   return metadata;
 };
 ```
-This is the main component that prepares the metadata from the inputs we give and then uploads it to IPFS via JS client created.
+This is the main component that prepares the metadata from the inputs we provided and then uploads it to IPFS via JS client created.

 You can customize the metadata according to the standards for the Token type
 Example Metadata file which you can edit which data you want to add or select.